ViralTexts/gtr-clusters/clusters/18360226-sn83035366-FragmentFoundInASkeletonCase.md

 ## [From _The Donaldsonville chief._](https://chroniclingamerica.loc.gov/lccn/sn85034248/1881-07-16/ed-1/seq-1)

 #### 1881-07-16 &middot; Donaldsonville, La.

 <table style="width: 100%;"><tr><td style="width: 50%">

- it could not praise, was chained,
+ where it could not praise, was chained,
 If bold inl virtue&#x27;s cause it spoke,
 Yet gentle concord never broke,
 This silent tongue shall plead for thee